Cross Road Blues: Recording and releases

 Cream recorded the song on November 28, 1966, for broadcast on the BBC Guitar Club radio program.
-At less than two minutes in length, Clapton only sings the first and last sections, with his guitar solo replacing the middle "Traveling Riverside Blues" verse.
-It appeared on bootleg albums before finally being released in 2003 on BBC Sessions.
+At under two minutes in length, it was released in 2003 on BBC Sessions.
 On March 10, 1968, Cream recorded it again during a concert at the Winterland Ballroom in San Francisco.
 The song became the opening number on the live half of Cream's Wheels of Fire double album, released in August 1968 by Polydor Records in the UK and Atco Records in the US.
-After the group's breakup, Atco issued the song as a single in January 1969, which reached number 28 on the US Billboard Hot 100 pop chart and 17 on Cashbox.
+After the group's breakup, Atco issued the song as a single in January 1969, which reached number 28 on the US Billboard Hot 100 chart and 17 on Cashbox.
 Both the original album and single credit the songwriter as Robert Johnson or R. Johnson, although Clapton and Cream extensively reworked the song.

 Cream played "Crossroads" during their final concert at the Royal Albert Hall on November 26, 1968.
 The expanded version of Cream's Farewell Concert film released in 1977 contains the performance.
 During their 2005 reunion, Cream revisited the song at the Royal Albert Hall and it is included on the Royal Albert Hall London May 2-3-5-6, 2005 album and video.
-After Cream's breakup in 1968, Clapton continued to perform "Crossroads" in a variety of settings.
-Live recordings appear on Live at the Fillmore (with Derek and the Dominos), Crossroads 2: Live in the Seventies, The Secret Policeman's Other Ball, and other albums.
-Clapton has also used the name for the Crossroads Centre, a drug rehabilitation facility he founded, and for the Crossroads Guitar Festivals to benefit it.
+After Cream's breakup in 1968, Clapton continued to perform "Crossroads" in a variety of settings, although in a more relaxed, understated style.
+Live recordings appear on Live at the Fillmore (with Derek and the Dominos), Crossroads 2: Live in the Seventies, The Secret Policeman's Other Ball (with Jeff Beck).

-Editing on album version
+Possible editing on album version

-Clapton biographer Schumacher notes "Given the passion of the solo performances on 'Crossroads,' it seems almost miraculous that Cream is able to return to the song itself."
-Several music writers have explained that Cream's recording for Wheels of Fire was edited from a much longer performance that was typical for the trio – in the notes for Clapton's Crossroads box set, Anthony DeCurtis credits the trimming to engineer Tom Dowd, while critic Stephen Thomas Erlewine attributes the editing to producer Felix Pappalardi, who "cut together the best bits of a winding improvisation to a tight four minutes", to allow the song's drive more continuity.
-In a 1985 interview, Clapton was asked if the song had been edited.
-He replied:
+Clapton biographer Schumacher writes: "Given the passion of the solo performances on 'Crossroads,' it seems almost miraculous that Cream is able to return to the song itself."
+Several music writers have explained that Cream's recording for Wheels of Fire was edited from a much longer performance that was typical for the trio – in the notes for Clapton's Crossroads box set, Anthony DeCurtis credits the trimming to engineer Tom Dowd, but critic Stephen Thomas Erlewine attributes the editing to producer Felix Pappalardi, who "cut together the best bits of a winding improvisation to a tight four minutes", to allow the song's drive more continuity.

-However, Barry Levenson, who produced Cream's 1997 box set Those Were the Days, asserts:
+When asked if the recording had been edited, Clapton replied: "I can't remember ...
+I wouldn't be at all surprised if we weren't lost at that point in the song, because that used to happen a lot."
+Bill Levenson, who produced Cream's 1997 box set Those Were the Days, commented: